StackVista/stackstate-docs/setup/upgrading.md

 ### Upgrade to 4.2.0

-* The Events Perspective has been updated to add more comprehensive events.
-Includes the following changes:
+* The Events Perspective has been updated to include more comprehensive events.
+Important notes:
-  * Deprecated topic and index:
+  * Deprecated:
+    * The Elastic index `sts_generic_events-*` has been deprecated in favor of `sts_topology_events-*`.
     * The Kafka topic `sts_generic_events` has been deprecated in favor of `sts_topology_events`.
-    * The Elastic index `sts_generic_events-*` has been deprecated in favor of `sts_topology_events-*`.
     The deprecated topic and index are still available for migration purposes.
   * Events submitted before upgrade will not be available in the Events Perspective after upgrade.
   * Streams using events will continue to work as before.